delphi-blocks/wirldocs/docs/concepts/introduction.md

 1. Layered system
 1. Code on demand (optional)

-If your service adheres to the mentioned constrains, it will benefit from the following properties:
+if your service adopts the above constraints, it will benefit from the following properties:

 - Scalability of components
 - Reliability in the resistance to failure